Welcome to the Council Rock Wrestling Association (CRWA), a member of the ICWL and host of the Indian Open Wrestling Tournament.

 CRWA provides training and competition opportunities for approximately 200 wrestlers.
 CRWA places kindergarten through 8th grade wrestlers on 8 different Council Rock teams, with the primary goal of developing wrestlers to eventually compete for the Council Rock North and Council Rock South high school varsity teams.
 The CRWA family has a remarkable 50 year history and is extremely proud of the success its wrestlers have achieved in youth wrestling, high school, and beyond.
 We look forward to this year’s team members someday becoming the core team members for both Coach Silimperi’s and Coach Vivacqua’s high school teams of the future.

-Registration is open for the 2014/2015 season.
+Registration will open for the 2015/2016 season in September.
 Click Online Registration at top-right of this page.

 Below you can find information on Registration, Schedules, and other news.
 Please use the website as your primary source for information, as opposed to e-mailing or calling CRWA coaches and/or Board members.
-A late registration fee of $25 per wrestler applies after 11/15/14.
+A late registration fee of $25 per wrestler will apply after 11/15/15.

-Coach Mike Rappo will lead our practices and oversee the training program for all CRWA teams and wrestlers.
-Coach Rappo will be assisted by Coach/Director of Wrestling Jason Mutarelli and other coaches that also have significant background and experience in wrestling.
-Practice schedules for the Novice, Intermediate, and Advanced Teams have been uploaded to this website for the 2014/2015 season.
+Coach Mike Rappo leads CRWA practices and oversees the training program for all CRWA teams and wrestlers.
+Coach Rappo is assisted by Coach/Director of Wrestling Jason Mutarelli and other coaches that also have significant background and experience in wrestling.
+Practice schedules for the Novice, Intermediate, and Advanced Teams will be uploaded to this website for the 2015/2016 season.

-First practices scheduled with Coach Rappo and Coach Mutarelli are Wednesday nights 10/29, 11/5, and 11/12 at CR South HS from 6:30 to 8pm.
+First practices scheduled with Coach Rappo and Coach Mutarelli are anticipated to be scheduled for Wednesday nights 10/28, 11/4, and 11/11/2015 at CR South HS from 6:30 to 8pm.
 All CRWA wrestlers are welcome.

-Dates for Monday Night Live at CR North HS (6:15pm to 7:45pm) are posted on both the Advanced and Intermediate Team Schedules.
-Intermediate Team - Monday/Wednesday evening practices (6:30pm-8:00pm) at CR South HS; certain Mondays are at CR North HS (this is posted on the Intermediate Team Schedule) Novice Team - Monday/Wednesday evening practices (6:15pm-7:45pm) at either Richboro Middle School or CR South HS beginning on 11/24/14.
-The location for each practice is posted on the Novice Team Schedule.
+Dates for Monday Night Live at CR North HS (6:15pm to 7:45pm) will be posted on both the Advanced and Intermediate Team Schedules.
+Intermediate Team - Monday/Wednesday evening practices (6:30pm-8:00pm) at CR South HS; certain Mondays are at CR North HS (this will be posted on the Intermediate Team Schedule) Novice Team - Monday/Wednesday evening practices (6:15pm-7:45pm) at either Richboro Middle School or CR South HS beginning on 11/23/15.
+The location for each practice will be posted on the Novice Team Schedule.

 Remember - if CR schools are closed for a holiday, weather, or any other reason, we do not practice.